adam-mcdaniel/blog/content/posts/2023-20-06---Compilers-For-The-Future/index.md

 |:--:|
 ||

+> The compiler author had a dream in which they saw a golden ladder resting on the earth, with its top reaching to *The Eternal Repository*, and the programs of the *Developer* were ascending and descending upon it.
+There above it stood the *Developer*, who said: **"I am the *Developer* most high, the *Developer* of The Great Runtime Environment in the Sky, the *Unfolding One*.
+I will give you and your programs the great repository which you see.
+Your programs will be like the dust of the earth, and they will spread out to the west and to the east, to the north and to the south.
+All peoples on earth will compute through you and your programs."**

 *Where does this architecture take us?*

 This instruction set is designed to be suitable for scripting-language applications that need to run on any kind of device: thermostats, desktop devices, or mobile phones.
 It's also designed to be a *convenient*, *safe*, and *long-lasting* glue; programs simply read data in from input channels and write outputs to output channels, and they can interact with optimized foreign code (through a channel) to fill in the gaps.
 Programs in this architecture are "information plumbers".
 Additionally, because programs simply think in terms of receiving/sending "cells" to input and output channels, these programs can easily be piped into one another.
 A program compiled to this instruction set will be guaranteed to run *long* into the future, so you won't have to struggle to run your old programs.